KyleRego/KyleRego.github.io/_posts/2022-11-14-how-to-design-programs.markdown

     [else (+ (first aloa) (sum (rest aloa)))]))
 {% endhighlight %}

 The definition of the list here has two cases: an empty list or a single number and a list.
 The function completely mirrors these two cases and since the data structure is recursive, the function uses recursion to handle it.
-To me that is kind of a cool idea, especially for an introduction to programming.
+To me that is kind of a cool idea, especially coming from an introduction to programming.

-A later problem in the book is to count how many times a symbol appears in an S-expression:
+A later problem in the book (exercise 320) is to write a function to count how many times a symbol appears in an S-expression:

 {% highlight racket %}
 ; An S-expr is one of: